reikoNeko/icinga2bot/PITCHME.md

 These are the people who keep the network up and your website answering queries.
 +++
 Sysadmin on a good day

 ![Neo dodging bullets](https://i.ytimg.com/vi/ybKJOOmZfMs/maxresdefault.jpg)
 +++
 Sysadmin on a bad day

 ![Barely escaping zombies](http://4.bp.blogspot.com/_6Ycg6Y79jFg/TPx0pKhBSPI/AAAAAAAAAwc/e0UyoC3s5KY/s1600/Walking%2BDead.jpg)
 +++
 Sysadmin on a great day

 ![Drinking coffee and reading twitter](http://pa1.narvii.com/5669/04e096dee7a5ae3493bde3affb1eed4c81c4d089_hq.gif)
 +++
 * Really, we just want things to go smooth.
 +++
 ![Kayle fixin' things](https://archetypeonlinemagazine.files.wordpress.com/2014/06/ariane179254_firefly_1x02_thetrainjob_0002-2.jpg)

-(You thought Mal was going to be here, but Kaylee is the one who keeps things smooth.)
+(You thought Mal was going to be here, but Kaylee is the one who keeps things smooth).
 ---

 ## What chatops needs: